KNOWLEDGE BASE Ways To Do Business In The US

 Export management companies (EMCs) and Export Trading Companies (ETC’s) work with a variety of companies and are experts in bringing in goods from other countries.
 They operate like an export division for companies that don’t have their own.
 They may sell the goods in the name of the producer or in their own name, depending on your agreement.

-Using an EMC or ETC provides a quick and low cost market entry with an expert that has experience in the United States and an established customer network.
-They can also can teach you about the market.
+Using an EMC or ETC provides a quick and low-cost market entry with an expert that has experience in the United States and an established customer network.
+They can also teach you about the market.

 You will have less control over how your product is marketed, sold, and managed, and your partner will be a layer between you and your ultimate customers – so you won’t get any direct feedback.
 If in the long term you’d like to do business in the US without a partner, it may be hard to establish yourself against a very powerful partner you’ve helped to build up.
 They may even take what they’ve learned from you and develop a competing product.